Earth Sciences: 3D Geologic Modeling

 No longer are you limited to 2D fence diagrams and crude guesses.
 Discover dozens of new ways to interpret your site’s boring logs as a group in 3D.

-Earth Volumetric Studio has the ability to build extremely complex geologic models directly from boring logs using indicator kriging in addition to our layered approach.
+Earth Volumetric Studio has the ability to build extremely complex geologic models directly from boring logs using indicator kriging in addition to our stratigraphic modeling for sedimentary geology.
+Below are two examples of volcanic and karst geology that could not be modeled with stratigraphy.

 Earth Volumetric Studio can create complex models that accurately represent subsurface lithology as seen in the 3D Interactive Model below: